skmgoldin/cavl/README.txt

-This is an AVL tree in C. It's probably less efficient in space and time than a standard library implementation.
+This is an AVL tree in C. It is generic and very efficient in space and time.

 The tree's handle (struct Handle) takes a function pointer to serve as its comparator.
 This comparator takes void pointers for genericity, so it's the